cea-hpc/modules/doc/source/module.rst

  See :subcmd:`display`.

-.. subcmd:: source scriptfile...
+.. subcmd:: source [options] modulefile...

- Execute *scriptfile* into the shell environment. *scriptfile* must be written with *modulefile* syntax and specified with a fully qualified path.
-Once executed *scriptfile* is not marked loaded in shell environment which differ from :subcmd:`load` sub-command.
+ Execute *modulefile* into the shell environment.
+Once executed *modulefile* is not marked loaded in shell environment which differ from :subcmd:`load` sub-command.

+ :subcmd:`source` command accepts the following options:

+ * ``--auto|--no-auto``
+ * ``-f|--force``

+ If *modulefile* corresponds to a fully qualified path, this file is executed.
+ Otherwise *modulefile* is searched among the available modulefiles.

+ The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
+It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

  .. only:: html

     .. versionadded:: 4.0

+    .. versionchanged:: 5.2
+       Accept modulefile specification as argument

 .. subcmd:: state [name]